chongjh11/WorldWideEarthquake/README.md

 - This is a fun project and intended to test out the capibilities of MATLAB editor.
 - For more information, you can access (https://jhchong.weebly.com/blog/introducing-worldwideearthquake)

-Created by Jeng Hann, Chong (jenghann.chong.43@my.csun.edu).
+Contact: Jeng Hann, Chong (jenghann.chong.43@my.csun.edu).

 ## Requirements for all versions